 You may be able to choose from dozens of St. Petersburg homeowners insurance companies, but how do you know which offers the best coverage for your needs?
 If you are one of the more than 265,000 residents that live in St. Petersburg, Florida, this is what you may want to know before you purchase or renew your next home insurance policy.

 Best cheap home insurance companies in St. Petersburg

-If you need St. Petersburg home insurance with solid coverages and competitive prices, these companies might be a good fit:
+If you need St. Petersburg home insurance with solid coverage and competitive prices, these companies might be a good fit:

-Progressive may be well-known for selling auto insurance, but it also offers homeowners insurance through its St. Petersburg-based American Strategic Insurance subsidiary.
-If you want to shorten the time you spend searching for insurance, Progressive might be a good choice.
-Progressive allows you to compare rates from several carriers at once to see how its prices compare to its competitors.
+Progressive may be well-known for selling auto insurance, but the carrier also offers homeowners insurance through its St. Petersburg-based American Strategic Insurance subsidiary.
+If you want to shorten the time you spend searching for insurance, Progressive Home might be a good choice.
+Progressive allows you to compare rates from several carriers simultaneously to see how its prices compare to its competitors.
 Although Progressive’s average premium is the lowest on our list, you might be able to save even more money with an advanced quote discount, a bundling discount or a new home purchase discount.
 While Progressive scores just below the industry average for customer satisfaction in the J.D.
 Power study, it has a strong balance sheet and is rated A+ (Superior) by A.M.
 Best.

 Learn more: Progressive Insurance review

-Travelers received a higher score from J.D.
-Power than Progressive, but still ranked below the industry average.
+Travelers received the lowest J.D.
+Power score on our list, ranking well below the industry average.
 However, the national insurer offers a slew of coverage options, including special personal property coverage, contents replacement cost, identity theft insurance and green home coverage, on top of a low average premium.
 There are 37 local Travelers agencies in the St. Petersburg area, so if you prefer handling your insurance face-to-face, Travelers could be a good choice.
-Additionally, AM Best awarded Travelers with a top score of A++ (Superior) for its financial stability, the highest level available.
+Additionally, AM Best awarded Travelers with a rating of A++ (Superior) for its financial stability, the highest level available.

 Learn more: Travelers Insurance review